Although seizures can be frightening, many last only a few minutes and stop on their own.

 Gently place the child on the floor or ground, and remove any nearby objects.

-Do not hold the child's arms or legs to stop the shaking — this will not stop the seizure and may make the child more uncomfortable.
+Don't hold the child's arms or legs to stop the shaking — this will not stop the seizure and may make the child more uncomfortable.

-Let the child sleep after the seizure.
+It's OK to let the child sleep after the seizure.